 4. Pay Attention To Readability

 I think we can all agree that any text that is badly written is simply off-putting.
 Whether it’s poor grammar, confusing writing or just rambling, a blog post that is badly written will cause readers to stop reading.
-Rather than spending time on your confusing article, they just leave your site and click on the next search result.

-Content that’s confusing affects your rankings.
-Google uses the time that people spend on your site as an indication of quality and therefore as a ranking signal.
 Furthermore, just like real people, Google tries to scan the content of your blog post in order to determine where to put it in search results.
 Content that is well organized has a higher chance of showing up in search results.

 Readability is more than just working on your grammar and spelling.
 It’s about using transition words to break up long sentences and about writing paragraphs that are succinct and to the point.
-Although good readability may not be a direct ranking signal, it does have an effect on SEO.

 Easy Readability Trick #1: Shorter Sentences